The mixed problem for the Laplacian in Lipschitz domains: Estimates for solutions with data from ,

 Under these assumptions, for $r$ in the interval $ ( p, q)$, we have

-The constant in this estimate will depend on the Lipschitz constant of the domain and the constants in the estimates in the conditions (\ref{Shen2}--\ref{Shen3}).
+The constant in this estimate will depend on the Lipschitz constant of the domain, the $L^p$ indices involved and the constants in the estimates in the conditions (\ref{Shen2}--\ref{Shen3}).
 The argument to obtain this conclusion is more or less the same as in Shen \cite[Theorem 3.2]{ZS:2007}.
-We are not able to use Shen's result directly as we have results in Hardy spaces rather than $L^p$-spaces.
+The main differences arise because the last term in (\ref{Shen3}) require us to substitute the maximal function $M(|f|^p)^ {1/p}$ for $M(f)$.
+We omit a detailed proof.
+Our hypotheses hypotheses differ from Shen's in that Shen has $p=1$ in (\ref{Shen2}) and (\ref{Shen3}) while we have $p>1$.
+We need to change Shen's formulation because we begin with results in Hardy spaces, rather than $L^p$-spaces.